kitzeslab/audiomoth-performance/report.md

 which registers as low-frequency noise in recordings.
 For this reason, the frequency responses reported here may be inaccurate below 1 kHz.
-On- and off-axis tests of AudioMoth frequency response in three cases occurred in the grassland environment.
+On- and off-axis tests of AudioMoth frequency response in three cases occurred in the grassland environment, as did testing of the SongMeter Micro.

 * **Forest:** The forest environment was a mixed coniferous and deciduous second-growth forest located at the Pymatuning Lab of